Kensey Johns (judge): Early life and family

 In 1784, Johns married Ann Van Dyke, the daughter of Nicholas Van Dyke, the Governor of Delaware.
 George Washington was a guest at the wedding, and the home in which they were wed is preserved as a museum house in New Castle.
-Their children included Ann Johns (1787–1874), Susannah Johns Stewart (1789–1862), Kensey Johns Jr. (1791–1857), Rt.Rev.
-John Johns (1796–1876) and Rev. Henry Van Dyke Johns (1803–1859).
+Their children included Ann Johns (1787–1874), Susannah Johns Stewart (1789–1862), Kensey Johns (1791–1857), Rt.
+Rev. John Johns (1796–1876) and Rev. Henry Van Dyke Johns (1803–1859).

 Career

 He was admitted to the Delaware bar and practiced law for over a decade before being appointed an associate judge of the Delaware Court of Appeals (which later became the Delaware Supreme Court.
 In 1792, he was a member of the Delaware Constitutional Convention.

 Senate appointment and rejection

 On September 18, 1793, Read resigned his seat in the United States Senate.
 The Delaware General Assembly deadlocked on the appointment of a replacement.
 Finally, with the state legislature still in session but still deadlocked, Governor Joshua Clayton appointed Johns to fill the seat on March 19, 1794.
 He presented his credentials to Congress on March 24, 1794.
 Less than a month before, the Republicans in the Senate had seen one of their favorites, Albert Gallatin, unseated as failing to meet the minimum nine years citizenship constitutionally required of a U.S. senator, and they took the opportunity for revenge.
 Johns's credentials were immediately questioned and referred to committee.
 The United States Constitution permitted a state governor to fill a vacancy, but only when the state legislature was in recess.
 Since this was not the case, the committee reported back two days later that Johns was not qualified to take a seat in the Senate, and two days after that, the full Senate agreed and denied Johns a seat.